iRushi3311/nytimes-react/README.md

 ## Setup Instructions

-Install node/npm as a pre-requisite for the project.
+Install node/npm to run the project.
 HomeBrew is the easiest way for OSX users.
 [Getting started with HomeBrew](https://brew.sh/)
 ### Install node
 ```